-Court approval is often required for every little thing during probate, including running or selling the deceased person's business, repairing or selling real estate, or abandoning worthless assets—think timeshares with high annual maintenance fees.
-Avoiding probate means your family won't have to deal with interference in family and financial matters by a probate judge.
+Court approval is often required for every little step during the probate process, including running or selling the deceased person's business, repairing or selling real estate, or abandoning worthless assets, such as timeshares with high annual maintenance fees.

 Probate Can Cost a Lot of Money

-Courts all across the country are prone to financial crises and they hunt for funding when money gets tight.
-One way to raise revenues is to increase court filing fees.
+Courts all over the country are prone to financial crises, and they often hunt for revenue when money gets tight.
+One way to raise funding is to increase court filing fees, including probate fees.

-Avoiding probate means avoiding these court fees, and court fees are payable out of your estate and sometimes from the sale of assets you leave to your heirs.
-So probate means less money for them and more for the state.
+All these fees are payable out of your estate, sometimes from the sale of assets you intended to leave to your heirs.
+Probate can mean less money for them.

 Probate Records Are Public Records

-Probate is a state court proceeding and this means that all the information about a deceased person's assets, liabilities, beneficiaries, and personal representatives are public record.
+Probate is a state court proceeding, so all information about a deceased person's assets, liabilities, beneficiaries, and personal representatives are a matter of public record.
 Anyone at all can access your probate court file and find out just about anything he wants to know.
 All he has to do is ask for the entire file and it's unlikely that anyone at the clerk's office will care or ask why.

 Worse, entire probate files are available for viewing online in some states.
 People don't even have to go to the courthouse to request a file.